mapbox/mapbox-sdk-js/API.md

         geocoded against.
 The default, mapbox.places, does not permit unlimited caching. `mapbox.places-permanent` is available on request and does permit permanent caching. (optional, default `mapbox.places`)
+    -   `options.types` **string** a comma seperated list of types that filter results to match those specified.
+See <https://www.mapbox.com/developers/api/geocoding/#filter-type>
+        for available types.
 -   `callback` **Function** called with (err, results)

 **Examples**